gurry/efi/README.md

 # efi

 A framework for writing UEFI applications in Rust.
-It is intended to act as Rust standard library on the UEFI platform with support for things like:
+It is intended to act like the Rust standard library on the UEFI platform with support for things like:

 - Console I/O
 - Containers such as `Vec` and `String` via a custom allocator